-Argentina has been recording trade surpluses since 2001, mostly due to exports of agricultural products.
+Argentina has recorded trade surpluses from 2001 to 2014, mostly due to exports of agricultural products.
+In 2015 and 2017, the balance returned to deficit due to slowdown in exports growth and higher imports.
 Main exports are: cereals, fats and oils, beef and related products and dairy products (36 percent of total exports), motor vehicles and parts (12 percent); chemicals and related products (7 percent) and crude oil and fuels (5 percent).
 Main imports are: intermediate goods (29 percent of total imports), parts and accessories for capital goods (20 percent), capital goods (19 percent), fuels and lubricants (13 percent) and motor vehicles (8 percent).
 Main trading partners are: Brazil (21 percent of total exports and 29 percent of imports), China (7 percent of exports and 14 percent of imports) and United States (5 percent of exports and 10 percent of imports).
 Others include: Chile, Italy and Spain.
 This page provides the latest reported value for - Argentina Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Argentina Balance of Trade - actual data, historical chart and calendar of releases - was last updated on January of 2018.
+Argentina Balance of Trade - actual data, historical chart and calendar of releases - was last updated on March of 2018.